Course overview

 You’ll the concept of future thinking and its influence on the global lifestyle industries, analysing influence from culture and society and predicting through recognition of global shifts and emerging trend manifestations.
 You’ll complete an in-depth study of the current macro environment, using the findings of this study to translate, validate and communicate a vision for the future.

-All students choose one unit from Data Mining for Marketers or Predictive Analytics for Business.
+You choose one unit from Data Mining for Marketers or Predictive Analytics for Business.

 Data Mining for Marketers (elective unit)